From Out of Nowhere (song): Track listings

 † The 7-inch version was used on the CD, cassette and 7-inch editions of the reissue.

 †† The Extended Remix was used on the 12-inch and 12-inch picture disc editions of the reissue.

 ††† Recorded in Norwich, February 6, 1990.
 Broadcast by The BBC Radio 1 "Rockshow", March 2, 1990.
 The profanity is obscured and the songs fade out.

+Personnel

+Personnel are taken from The Real Thing liner notes.